TimMatheis/travel_planner/README.md

 5. A window should pop up with your top three travel destinations as well as a link to the Kayak website for flights on the next day and music to get you into the “holiday mood”.
 6. Once you are finished, please close the window to stop the code.

-For a visual demonstration of this process, please refer to the gif attached to the bottom this read.me which shows all the main steps of running our program.
+For a visual demonstration of this process, please refer to the gif attached above which shows all the main steps of running our program.

 # Project Description:
 As a first step we import all necessary libraries (i.e., Pandas, Tkinter, ctypes, PIL, and Sys).
 We then create the function create_survey which defines the GUI in which the user indicates what type of holiday the user wants to go on, the preferred season of the user to travel in, and the user’s ranking of five key characteristics of vacations (i.e., average temperature, budget, CO2 emissions, budget, and rain probability) according to the user’s preferences.
 This results in seven inputs for the underlying code (i.e., type of holiday, season, and a ranking of the five vacation characteristics).